 These conflicting feelings are totally normal.
 The challenging part is managing them.
 Here are two strategies that I recommend to parents who are trying to help when a teenager feels unpopular.

-1. Let Them Feel
+1. Let them feel

 The second way to be supportive is to help your teen identify the person she wants to be.
-This includes keeping your ideas of popularity to yourself (remember, there’s no right number of friends), and opening up a discussion of who your teenager thinks is popular—and what she thinks it means to be a popular person.
+This includes keeping your ideas about popularity to yourself.
+Remember, there’s no right number of friends.
+Instead, open up a discussion.
+Ask your teenager who is popular.
+And then ask her what she thinks it means to be a popular person.
 As she begins to share her ideas, listen and ask open-ended questions, such as “Can you tell me more about that idea?” or “What does that mean?”

-These two strategies encourage parents to focus on how a teenager feels, while also giving teenagers the foundation for developing internal strength regardless of who approves of them—a trait I am sure all parents want their teenagers to have.
+These two strategies encourage parents to focus on how a teenager feels, while also giving teenagers the foundation for developing self confidence and internal strength regardless of who approves of them—a trait I am sure all parents want their teenagers to have.
 Ultimately, your teenager will trust that he can rely on your support as he seeks to fix his social problems on his own.